bbvcs/hrv_preprocessor/README.md

         - If more than 40% of all R Peaks were determined to be associated with noise.
         - If the number of R Peaks did not meet the *minimum* after removal of those associated with noise.
         - The sum of the RRI is less than 2 minutes, the minimum for calculation of LF HRV Frequency Domain Metrics.
+            - This is checked 3 times; first when RRI is first calculated, third when outliers are removed from RRI before correction. second check is if original RRI has an uninterrupted run of 2 mins, ECG noise-free.
         - If more than 20% of all R Peaks were determined to be associated with noise, check that the sum of the RRI related to the longest consecutive run of Valid R Peaks (not associated with noise) is greater than 2 minutes - if not, remove.
             - I did this to try to remove segments where the noise is spread evenly/frequently throughout a segment, meaning interpolation occurs too often, so won't resemble real data.
             - If the noise is only contained to a small part of the segment, and most of the data is valid, it may still be OK for HRV.